• Skip to primary navigation

 Here's What You Do

-• Rinse the ribs under cold water and pat dry with a paper towel; place on a platter and sprinkle all sides with kosher salt and ground black pepper.
+• Pat the ribs dry with a paper towel (optionally rinse the ribs first in cold water); place on a platter and sprinkle all sides with kosher salt and ground black pepper.
 Set aside for about 15 minutes.

 • Preheat the oven to 325 degrees Fahrenheit.
 Clean and slice the carrots into 1 to 2" lengths; peel and quarter the yellow onions, leave the ends on.
 Place both in a small bowl and set aside.
 Rough chop the garlic, measure all other ingredients and mix the Herb and Spice Blend.
 Place all in separate prep bowls.